-The single most important ingredient to deliver success is a clear comprehensible objective that can be understood, shared, and will act as both destination and engine.
+The single most important ingredient to deliver success is a clear comprehensible objective that can be understood, shared, and will act as a binding force.

 In a world of inextensible schedules, nothing is as debilitating as an unclear brief or objective.
 Similarly, when moving at pace a single, clear objective is a powerful motivator and driver of progress.
 Objectives can seem self-evident, recorded in project charters and management plans, but this does not mean that they are embedded within the culture of the program or project.
 Wherever there are large stakeholder groups a clear objective can be like a Rorschach ink blot with each party interpreting it differently according to their own perceptions, priorities, and areas of expertise.